-The author thanks J. T. G. Hwang and Hung-kung Liu for their many stimulating discussions on this subject, H. Engler for his help in understanding this material, and T. M. Souders for his helpful advice in this area.
+The author wants to thank J.T.G.
+Hwang and Hung-kung Liu for their many stimulating discussions on this subject, H. Engler for his help in understanding this material, and T.M.
+Souders for his helpful advice in this area.